-In the last entry, I suggested that the Catholic corpus of Valentin Tomberg may be understood as nothing less than an extraordinary one-man crusade – a crusade by an uncanonised saint and genius towards the salvation of civilisation.
+In the last entry, I suggested the Catholic corpus of Valentin Tomberg can be understood as nothing less than an extraordinary one-man crusade – a crusade by an uncanonised saint and genius towards the salvation of civilisation.

-I suggested that there was an astonishing effort to help carry the cross of modernity – and that this was a key to understanding both the legal-political and hermetic Catholic works.
+I suggested there was an astonishing effort to help carry the cross of modernity – and that this was a key to understanding both his legal-political and hermetic Catholic works.

 And here I would say is another key to comprehending this extraordinary outpouring.
 It is the notion that our world civilisation faces crippling degeneration.